near/NEPs/specs/Standards/NonFungibleToken/Event.md

 Due to discussions here
 https://github.com/near/NEPs/issues/254,
-a standard way to capture these events are needed.
+a standard way to capture these events is needed.

 ## Interface